Translate This Page

 INSIDE MT.
 SHASTA - PART 1

 We arrived late Friday night, set up camp, got the fire going, had our dinner and just sat back and enjoyed the sky.
 The boys really loved the spot and could hardly wait to enter the forest for more adventurous exploring in the morning.
-As usual our resident audience ringed our campsite with those bright inquisitive shining eyes.
-It was warm enough then that we slept outside the camper in sleeping bags but I seldom slept when we were up there.
-I almost felt it would be rude to go to sleep with so many friends around us and I liked to keep the fire going so we could have hot coffee and breakfast early in the morning.
-Never seemed to get sleepy up there.
+As usual, our resident audience ringed our campsite with those bright inquisitive shining eyes.
+It was warm enough then that we slept outside the camper in sleeping bags, but I seldom slept when we were up there.
+I almost felt it would be rude to go to sleep with so many friends around us, and I liked to keep the fire going so we could have hot coffee and breakfast early in the morning.
+I never seemed to get sleepy up there.

 This particular weekend was the weekend I was taken inside Mt.
 Shasta.

 Thinking he was kidding me, I said sure, would love to do that.
 It sounded really exciting.
 We got up and started off in the direction he had come from.
-He said the entrance was nearby and it would only take a few minutes to get there.
+He said the entrance was nearby, and it would only take a few minutes to get there.
 He was right - it did only take a few minutes.
-We passed across the Meadows into the trees and within minutes were at a tall, odd shaped rock.
+We passed across the Meadows into the trees, and within minutes, we were at a tall, odd shaped rock.
 I would guess it was probably 10 feet high and 5 feet across.
-The front of the rock was flat and the limbs of the nearby trees partially hid it.
+The front of the rock was flat, and the limbs of the nearby trees partially hid it.
 The top of the rock slanted down to the ground in the back so that it looked like a lopsided triangle.

 I remember that the ground around it was very hard compared to the softer ground we had walked on to get there.
 There was no layer of fallen needles, etc., to cushion our steps.
 He walked up to the door and touched it.
 It swung open, inwardly, at his touch.
 He motioned me to follow him, which I did.
 I marvel now that I was not in the least bit afraid to go with him nor did it even occur to me not to go with him.